bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/deployment.md

 If the procedures associated with that source depend on centralized sources, the actual source of the data can still be controlled by centralized parties.

 After the transaction is successfully broadcasted.
-The newly created data source id can be found in the response json.
+The newly created data source ID can be found in the response json.
-The registrant can also view the created data source details on [Cosmoscan](https://cosmoscan.io/data-sources/).
+The registrant can also view the created data source details on [CosmoScan](https://cosmoscan.io/data-sources/).

 ```json
 {